DannyMichaels/Hero-Library-2/README.md

 #### PostMVP

-- Create a random hero feature, a button will make a random hero with the additional data appear.
 - Add a movie feature, a movie related to the searched hero will appear next to the original search data.

 ## Project Schedule